-The present annex is applicable to tamper-resistant hardware secure elements that interface with hosting M2M devices using a subset of commands, data structures and return codes complying with ISO 7816-4 [26], ISO 7816-6 [60], ISO 7816-8 [61] or ISO 7816-9 [62] as specified hereunder.

-Such secure elements may be integrated in PKI systems to provide secure identification and authentication of devices, tamper-resistant storage areas for sensitive data (especially secure storage of private keys which may be generated on board in the SE and always used within it) managed by defined stakeholders, and digital signature services with management of digital certificates.
-Secure element supporting asymmetric cryptographic services are termed Asymmetric Secure Element (ASE) in the rest of the present annex, which specifies a minimum subset of features affecting the interface between the ASE and hosting device to enable interoperable deployments.
+Secure elements may be integrated in PKI systems to provide secure identification and authentication of devices, tamper-resistant storage areas for sensitive data (especially secure storage of private keys which may be generated on board in the SE and always used within it) managed by defined stakeholders, and digital signature services with management of digital certificates.
+Secure element supporting asymmetric cryptographic services are termed Asymmetric Secure Element (ASE) in the rest of the present annex, which specifies features that should be exposed by the ASE to its hosting device to enable interoperable application deployments:

+Providing keys (which may be randomly generated data) to the hosting device for encrypting, integrity protecting and authenticating data sent by the hosting device to receiver of the data.

+Negotiation of keys for protecting the communication between hosting device and ASE.

+Calculating signatures for data to provide non repudiation

+Generation of random numbers for the TLS command ClientHello

+Key negotiation of the TLS pre-master secrets

+Signature generation and verification for the TLS authentication.

-The ASE may be a UICC, in which case the framework proposed in the present annex may coexist with some features specified in Annex D. However, an ASE does not need to be UICC compliant to implement the framework specified in the present annex.
-The ASE behaviour specified in the present annex is typically implemented as a secure element applet as per GlobalPlatform Card Specifications [63], which first needs to be selected in order for the ASE to exhibit the specified behaviour.
+The ASE may be a UICC [24] or eUICC [eUICC], in which case the framework proposed in the present annex may coexist with some features specified in Annex D, e.g. by being implemented as a GlobalPlatform applet loaded on a UICC.
+However, an ASE does not need to be UICC or eUICC compliant in the context of the present annex.
+The ASE capabilities specified in the present annex may be implemented as a secure element applet as per GlobalPlatform Card Specifications [63], which first needs to be selected in order for the ASE to exhibit the specified behaviour.
 This implementation provides the possibility to install and provision the asymmetric cryptographic capabilities on secure elements, even after deployment on the field, in a standard manner.
 It also enables to leverage on the Security Domains structure (SD) of the GlobalPlatform Card specification [63], allowing multiple stakeholders to independently operate and manage their own secure environments on a single secure element.
-In any case, operation of the secure element relies on support in the hosting device for the interface specified in the present annex for the operational state.

-The functionalities described in the present annex imply the presence of a random number generation capability in the ASE.
-This functionality may be made available to the hosting device via a special mode of the GET CHALLENGE command.

 L.0.2 Naming Conventions

 To easily identify whether a key is public or private, whether it exists in the ASE or the hosting device or is a CA key, and also the usage of a key, the following notation is used in this annex: